macklenc/mtnlion/CONTRIBUTING.rst

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.
    - If a new module is added, make sure to run::

-        $ sphinx-apidoc -F -o docs mtnlion --separate
+        $ sphinx-apidoc -o docs mtnlion --separate

      in order to generate new documentation for the modules.
 3. The pull request should work for Python 3.6, and for PyPy.
 Check https://travis-ci.org/macklenc/mtnlion/pull_requests and make sure that the tests pass for all supported Python versions.